Elio-Rico/webpage/content/post/jme-2022/index.md

 projects: []
 ---

 Joint with the Swiss National Bank, the Study Center sponsors a biannual conference organized jointly with the Journal of Monetary Economics in October 2022.
-At the postersession, I will present my work on "Inflation Expectations: Regional Differences in Switzerland".
+At the Poster Session, I will present my work on "Inflation Expectations: Regional Differences in Switzerland".